carloslabra/pa-documentation/manual/post/post_toolbox_analytics.md

 This does exactly what `Export current result Nodes` does, only there is no plain text option - a graph is always what you get.
 The other difference is that the graph exists in the project without having first to save it to a file.

 #### Import result current timestep

+Users who have data from outwith their DEM project (perhaps data from a CFD solution) can pull that data into Particle-Analytics here, to visualize it in the post-processor, or combine it with results from their DEM solution to create new results which are a combination of the two.

+Optionally, upon loading, the data can be manipulated as follows ...

+ * First, (if the `Abs()` radio button is `on`) take it's absolute value.
+ * Next, (if the `Scale` radio button is `on`) scale the value from the first step using the user-provided scale factor, and
+ * Finally, (if the `Add` radio button is `on`) increment the value from the second step using the user-provided increment.

+Using any combination of the above (including none) is valid.